-Constant communication is vital throughout the entire process — as your child grows older, they might naturally want to spend less time with their parents.
-It’s unreasonable to expect your 16-year old child to continue spending Saturday nights with you.
-When it comes to reasonable access for fathers, the best agreements are those that are flexible and put the child’s wishes first — not just what’s convenient or desired by the parent.
+Constant communication is vital throughout the entire process.
+As your child grows older, they might naturally want to spend less time with their parents; it’s unreasonable to expect your 16-year old child to continue spending Saturday nights with you, for example.
+When it comes to reasonable access for fathers, the best agreements are those that are flexible and put the child’s wishes first — not just what is convenient or desired by the parent.

 When a Child Refuses Contact

 As we mentioned earlier, a child may, for whatever reason, decide to refuse contact.
 While you have reasonable access as a father, you — or a court order — cannot force your child to spend time with you.
 This can be hurtful, but you shouldn’t give up and stop contact.
 Just as communication is important between the two parents, so too is communication important with the child.
 Try to find out why your child doesn’t want to spend time with you — it could simply be that they are older and prefer to spend that pre-arranged time with their friends, or it may be as a result of living with your ex and hearing negative opinions from other close family members.